Woodrich Records

 Woodrich Records was an American record label based in Rogersville and Lexington, Alabama in the early 1960s.
+It was owned by Woody Richardson, who did most of the recording in his home studio, which was in an old farmhouse outside the Lexington city limits through the early Sixties.
+As Woodrich Records grew, Richardson built a new building in the center of Lexington.
+In the early years of Woodrich, many of the artists who recorded and released albums with the label laid down their tracks at a rented studio in Nashville, Tennessee, since the home studio had no heat.
 The labels were blue with silver print.
-It was owned by Woody Richardson, who did most of the recording in his home studio.
-The studio was in an old farmhouse outside the Lexington city limits through the early Sixties.
-After that time Woody built a new building in the center of Lexington.
-In the early years of Woodrich, since the original studio had no heat, many of the artists who recorded and released albums on the label laid down their tracks at a rented studio in Nashville, TN.